binli2020/aws-bootcamp-cruddur-2023/journal/w3/verify_jwt_server_side.md

   app.logger.debug(f"Auth token: {jwt_token}")
 ```

-# Verify the JWT token
+# Verify the Cognito JWT token on the server side

 ## Use the codes in [another repo Flask-AWSCognito](https://github.com/cgauge/Flask-AWSCognito)